momustafahmed/dengue-thailand-ews/README.md

 ## 🙏 Acknowledgments

+This prototype leans on the outstanding public-domain work of the regional health and climate community.
+The following organizations provided reference methodologies, open documentation, or design inspiration, even though this build uses synthetic data only:

-- Thailand Ministry of Public Health
+- **Thailand Ministry of Public Health (DDC)** – national surveillance guidelines and outbreak reports
-- Thai Meteorological Department
+- **Thai Meteorological Department / GISTDA** – climate-monitoring references that shaped the driver cards
-- World Health Organization (WHO) dengue guidelines
+- **World Health Organization (WHO)** – dengue control frameworks and early-warning best practices

 ---